Accurate and convergent energetics of color centers by wavefunction theory: Introduction

-\subsection{Dynamic correlation (NEVPT2)}

-While pristine diamond is known for its lattice structure formed by single covalent bonds, it is essential to take into account dynamic correlation to reproduce experimental data~\cite{Stoll_1992,Booth_2013,McClain_2017}.
-Accordingly, handling the correlation effects of the crystalline hosting the point-defect, which are completely omitted by the CASSCF approach, is critical.
+The CASSCF approach is suitable for studying not only the ground state, but also the many-body excitations, as multiple solutions of the active-space FCI-problem (referred to as "roots" in CASSCF terminology) can be requested.
+The orbitals are optimized either for an ensemble of target electronic states in a state-averaged manner (SA-CASSCF), or for one selected state (root) in a state-specific manner (SS-CASSCF).

+In this work, both SS- and SA-CASSCF calculations were performed.
+When investigating a property which is peculiar to one well-defined electronic state (such as equilibrium geometry, vibrational analysis or zero-field splitting), we applied state-specific CASSCF to describe the state of interest as accurately as possible.
+On the other hand, for quantities that require multiple electronic states (such as excitation energies), a compromise must be found among the roots during the orbital optimization process, which can be achieved by state-averaging.

+We emphasize here that the number of electronic states involved in the state averaging is an additional parameter that influences the final CASSCF orbitals, hence the derived CASSCF-NEVPT2 results.
+The most simple approach is to include all studied electronic states (with equal weights) in all calculations.
+In this case, all energies become directly comparable (as the orbitals are optimized for the same set of roots); nevertheless, the more states are investigated in a single SA calculation, the less optimal the quality of the individual CASSCF wavefunctions becomes.
+Alternatively, to gain more accurate energy levels, one can perform two-state CASSCF-NEVPT2 calculations for each selected pair of electronic states and assemble the full energy spectrum based on Hess's law.
+In this work, both all-state and two-state averaging is applied, depending on the purpose of the calculation - see the Results section and the Supplementary Information (SI) for details.

+\subsubsection{\textit{ Dynamic correlation (NEVPT2)}}

+If transitions between different electronic states are investigated, it is essential to take into account dynamic correlation on top of the (state-averaged) CASSCF wave function\cite{Schapiro2013}.
+Without this correction, theory might fail to reproduce excitation energies quantitatively\cite{Helmich2019}.

 In the literature, various concepts have been developed to provide an \emph{a posteriori} correction to the CASSCF solution.
-Building on our previous work on point defects in hexagonal boron-nitride layers~\cite{babar_quantum_2021,Benedek_2023}, we employ the second-order $n$–electron valence state perturbation theory (NEVPT2)~\cite{nevpt2,Angeli-2001a,Angeli2007}.
-This method, a type of multireference perturbative approach, can be thought of as an extension of the second-order M\o ller-Plesset perturbation theory~\cite{Moller_1934} to multireference systems.
-Owing to the construction of the zero-order Dyall Hamiltonian~\cite{Dyall_1995} and to the choice of perturbers, the NEVPT2 can provide a size-consistent theory on top of the CASSCF reference, that is free of intruder states and spin-contamination issues.
+Building on our previous work on point defects in hexagonal boron-nitride layers\cite{babar_quantum_2021,Benedek_2023}, we employ the second-order $n$–electron valence state perturbation theory (NEVPT2)\cite{nevpt2,Angeli-2001a,Angeli2007}.
+This method, a type of multireference perturbative approach,is an extension of the second-order M\o ller-Plesset perturbation theory\cite{Moller_1934} to multireference systems.
+Owing to the construction of the zero-order Dyall Hamiltonian\cite{Dyall_1995} and to the choice of perturbers, the NEVPT2 can provide a size-consistent theory on top of the CASSCF reference, that is free of intruder states and spin-contamination issues.
+Recent technical developments\cite{Guo_2021,Kollmar_2021,dlpno-nevpt2} have enabled the routine treatment of molecular systems with thousands of perturbing orbitals\cite{Guo_2023}.